kaushikthedeveloper/DoubleBackPress/README.md

     - `ToastDisplay` : standard Toast

         Example to show toast for `Toast.LENGTH_SHORT` period of time upon the first back button press, with a message reading "Press back button to confirm".

         ```java
         FirstBackPressAction firstBackPressAction = new ToastDisplay()
                     .standard(this);                                        //required

         DoubleBackPress doubleBackPress = new DoubleBackPress()
                     .withFirstBackPressAction(firstBackPressAction)
                     ...
         ```

         Example to show toast for `Toast.LENGTH_SHORT` period of time upon the first back button press, with a message reading "Press back button to Exit".

         ```java
         FirstBackPressAction firstBackPressAction = new ToastDisplay()
                     .standard(this, "Press back button to Exit");            //required

         DoubleBackPress doubleBackPress = new DoubleBackPress()
                     .withFirstBackPressAction(firstBackPressAction)
                     ...
         ```

 ---

 6. Options provided for the ToastDisplay constructor :

+    *Note : Use either of the two standard methods depending on requirements*

     - Set the context for the Toast